 The Martelli family makes these pastas in the tiny Tuscan town of Lari, which is on the way to nowhere and out of the way from everywhere.
 Only Martelli family members create the pasta, which is why there are only four shapes.
-They won’t make any more because, as they told me, spending time with each other is more important.
-And anyway, who needs variety when it tastes this good?
+Or at least they used to.

 The Martellis do everything right that most commercial pasta makers do wrong.
 They insist on using only the hardest durum wheat flour, extrude their pasta through traditional bronze dies, which makes the pasta grip the sauce, and take their time drying the pasta.
-Time is the key, since the slow dry makes the texture more chewy and the flavor more intense, more bread-like than raw wheat flavored.
 Commercial producers dry their pasta in a hot blast furnace in a matter of minutes.
 With Martelli, it happens in a warm room over two days.
+Time is the key, since the slow dry makes the texture more chewy and the flavor more intense, the taste more like bread than raw wheat.